Ireland Working Holiday Visa

 - You must be a citizen of any of the 10 eligible countries

-- You must have a valid international passport that’s valid for 30 days from the date of your proposed entry into Ireland
+- You must have a international passport that’s valid for 30 days from the date of your proposed entry into Ireland

 - It must be your first time participating in the visa scheme